 Ithaca , NY 14853-3101

-Please do not email it to us (email is not a secure means of communications).
+Please do not email the form to us.
+Email is not a secure means of communication for personal health information.

 If you believe it would be helpful for your medical clinician, counselor, or psychiatrist to talk with someone else about your health concerns or treatment, please discuss it with them.
 Together you can decide what should be shared with whom and during what time frame.
 We will need your signed permission using the Authorization for Release of Health Records form, above.